0xprime/NessusReportMerger/README.md

 # Nessus Report Merger

 Merges multiple .nessus XML files into one file.
 The resulting file can be imported into Nessus again to genereate a single report.

+Note: The files are added together, which will result in duplicates if the same asset is included in both files.

 ## Examples
 `NessusReportMerger.ps1`